 Access AMOCA K-12 is the heart of our public school programs.
-AMOCA partners with Title 1, K-12 schools within 60 miles of the Museum.
-Participating teachers attend a training workshop: to learn practical ways of integrating art and ceramics into their curriculum; receive sample lesson plans and ceramic vocabulary lists; participate in a hands-on clay activity in the Ceramics Studio and tour current exhibitions.
-After the workshop, each teacher schedules a 4-hour field trip to AMOCA for up to 50 students and six chaperones.
-All field trips include transportation, admission, transportation, tours, gallery guides, and a hands-on clay activity in the Ceramics Studio.
-This program is funded in part of the Joseph and Ruth Reed Foundation.
+AMOCA partners with Title 1, grades 4-12 schools within 60 miles of the Museum.
+Participating schools may participate in a 3-4 hour field trip to AMOCA for up to 50 students and six chaperones.
+Field trips include transportation stipend, admission, tours, gallery guides, and a hands-on clay activity in the Ceramics Studio.
+The 2018 program is funded in part of the Joseph and Ruth Reed Foundation and the Clay and Glass Arts Foundation.
+Click here to begin your reservation.

 AMOCA’s Speaker Series includes presentations by artists and curator.
 The program features artists in our current exhibitions or visiting artists to AMOCA’s Ceramics Studio.
 Recent presenters include: Cynthia Consentino, Chris Gustin, Garth Johnson, Nancy Selvin, Michael Sherrill, Dirk Staschke, and Joan Takayama-Ogawa.